 This year, we’ve been trying to walk the whole 117 miles of the Fife Coastal Path, from Kincardine round to Newburgh.
-To date, one or more members of our family have managed to reach from Kincardine round to Kingsbarns, so our July holiday in Crail has seen us set an objective to try to complete the last three sections – 6, 7 and 8 on the handy Footprint Map which has acted as our guide.
+To date, one or more members of our family have managed to reach from Kincardine round to Kingsbarns.
+So our July holiday in Crail has seen us set an objective to try to complete the last three sections – 6, 7 and 8 on the handy Footprint Map which has acted as our guide.

 This is a great walk, with the addition of the woodland section inland at Boarhills providing variety and shade on a hot day.
-There is a bit of scrambling over rocky parts and a bit of up and down walking between Boarhills and St Andrews to escape the rocky coast, but all in all a most enjoyable walk, and definitely one we’ll do again.
+There is a bit of scrambling over rocky parts and a bit of up and down walking between Boarhills and St Andrews to escape the rocky coast.
+However a most enjoyable walk, and definitely one we’ll do again.

 Walking the Fife Coastal Path staying at Sandcastle Cottage Crail